Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

-\begin{remark} The proof of Lemma \ref{poly-proj} relies only on the fact that each $\hat{Q}_{ij}$ where $i \in [s]$ and $j \in [D_2]$, is an $s$-ordered power-sum polynomial.
-The size of the index set $I$ depends only on the number of summands $s$.
-Importantly, the proof does not depend on the fact that each $\hat{Q}_{ij}$ is obtained from a polynomial computed by a $\Sigma\Pi^*\Sigma$ circuit.
-This allows us to generalize the lemma to sums of products of \emph{arbitrary} $k$-ordered power-sum polynomials where $k\in\mathbb{N}$, with a proof that is analogous to that of the original lemma.
-We will utilize this generalization to transform polynomials computed by higher-depth $+$-regular circuits. \end{remark}
+\begin{remark} We remark that the proof of Lemma \ref{poly-proj} (see Appendix \ref{app-proof}) relies solely on the fact that each $\hat{Q}_{ij}$ polynomial in $\hat{f}_1$ is an ordered power-sum polynomial.
+In particular, the proof does not depend on the fact that each $\hat{Q}_{ij}$ is obtained from a $\Sigma\Pi^*\Sigma$ circuit.
+Instead, the proof relies on the following facts: